 Jonathan passed into eternity on Sept.
 1, 1895 in Salem Township, Muskingum County.
 Burial was in New Hope Lutheran Cemetery in Adamsville.
 [Find-a-Grave]

 Mahala lived for another two decades after the loss of her husband.
 The Past and Present of Zanesville book says she was "a well preserved woman" who "has long been a devoted member of the Lutheran church....
 She was stricken with senile paralysis and hardening of the arteries and died at age 91 on Nov.
 9, 1915.
-C.N.
-Gaumer of Mansfield, OH signed her death certificate.
+Her son Charles Newton Gaumer of Mansfield, OH signed her official Ohio certificate of death.

 ~ Son Thomas Melancthon Gaumer ~